 Shopping is becoming more and more about an experience.
 The products must of course deliver, but customers look for ways that retailers can make their time in your store unique.

 - Keep your shelves stocked.
 This is particularly essential for your top-selling items.
 Keep track of inventory and make sure you have a retail point of sale you like.

 - Use your space in new ways, like hosting events.
 Host a wine and cheese tasting at your liquor store or open your coffee shop to local “Meetups” and book clubs.
 Events like these bring people together and foster a sense of community.

 - Get creative with your displays and try to tell a story.
 Window displays are far from a thing of the past.
 This is your opportunity to be a place that draws people in and one that they mention to their friends.
-Check out Pinterest for some inspiration.
+Check out Pinterest and Instagram for some easy inspiration.

 - Use your outdoor space wisely.
 Organic foot traffic is free and exciting.
 Take advantage of any available space outside your retail space to catch the eyes of potential customers.
 If you get funny and creative you can make your business that much more memorable.